asen/hustlog/README.md

 What it has for now:

 - log parser based on regular expressions and the [grok](https://crates.io/crates/grok) crate
-- (partially supported/WIP) SQL interface to transform the parsed data (query parsing is using the [sqlparser](https://crates.io/crates/sqlparser) crate)
 - input from file/stdin for one-shot processing
 - tokio based TCP and UDP syslog servers to continuously accept and process logs
+- separate (rayon based) thread pool for parsing and SQL execution
 - in-memory batching for more efficient downstream processing
-- apply SQL query transformations/filtering on the batches
+- apply SQL query -based transformations/filtering on the batches
 - output to file/stdout in CSV or SQL DDL (inserts) format
 - (TODO) live database output